reactorlabs/rir/README.md

 To make changes to this repository please open a pull request.
 Ask somebody to review your changes and make sure [CI](https://gitlab.com/rirvm/rir_mirror/pipelines) is green.

 Caveat: we use submodules.
 If you are in the habit of blindly `git commit .` you are up for surprises.
 Please make sure that you do not by accident commit an updated submodule reference for external/custom-r.

-### Off-Tree builds

-It is highly recommended to use off-tree builds for hacking Ř.
-You can have multiple builds at the same time.
-Follow the build instructions as above, but run cmake in a separate directory.
-For instance you can create a sub-directory called `build`, cd into that directory, then replace `.` with `..` in all the cmake commands from the build instructions.
-This will build Ř in the `build` directory.
-You can then have multiple build directories, with different build types.

-### Building with ninja

-For faster build use ninja.
-To generate ninja files instead of makefiles add `-GNinja` to the cmake commands.

-Using ninja means GCC and Clang will disable color output.
-To force color, run cmake with `-DFORCE_COLORED_OUTPUT=true`.

 ### LLVM backend

+If you need to debug issues in the LLVM backend then it might be useful to build it from source.
+This way, you will have debug symbols available.
+To build LLVM from source, set the `BUILD_LLVM_FROM_SRC` environment variable before `ninja setup`, as shown below.
+However, be aware that compiling LLVM takes a long time and it also increases the linking times.

+    export BUILD_LLVM_FROM_SRC=1
+    ninja setup

-If you need to debug issues in the llvm backend then it is useful to run `make setup` with `BUILD_LLVM_FROM_SRC=1` set.
-This will give you debug symbols for LLVM, which unfortunately increases linking time.
-To switch between source and prebuilt LLVM you can switch the `llvm-11` symlink between `llvm-11-build` and `clang+llvm...ubuntu-...`.
-After the switch a `make clean` is needed.
+To switch between source and prebuilt LLVM you can switch the `llvm-12` symlink between `llvm-12-build` and `clang+llvm...ubuntu-...`.
+After the switch a `ninja clean` is needed.
+If there are any issues with LLVM includes, you can `rm -rf external/llvm-12*` and then run `make setup` again.

 Assertions in native code are disabled in release builds.

-If there are any issues with LLVM includes, you can `rm -rf external/llvm-11*` and then run `make setup` again.

-### Building on macOS with GCC 9

-By default macOS will build gnuR and rir with clang, while Linux always uses GCC.
-There might be some differences between the 2 compilers.
-However, you can force macOS to use GCC via the following:

-- Install GCC 9 with homebrew (`brew install gcc@9`)
-- Pass `-GMACOS_USE_GCC_9` to `cmake`

-### Making changes to gnur
+### Making changes to GNU R

 R with Ř patches is a submodule under external/custom-r.
 This is how you edit: